 Privacy Policy

-This Privacy Policy governs the manner in which Project Bordeaux, Inc., (collectively “Inbox Monster”), and its affiliates and subsidiaries collect, use, maintain and disclose information collected from users (“Users”) of the inboxmonster.com website, app.inboxmonster.com platform, and its related social media accounts.
+This Privacy Policy governs the manner in which Project Bordeaux, Inc., (collectively “Inbox Monster”, "we", "us", or "our"), and its affiliates and subsidiaries collect, use, maintain and disclose information collected from users (“Users”, "you", or "your") of the inboxmonster.com website, app.inboxmonster.com platform, and its related social media accounts (collectively, the "Services").

 What Information Is Covered By This Policy?

-At times, and to allow Inbox Monster to do its job, Inbox Monster may receive personally identifiable information for those purposes outlined in its agreements with Users.
+At times, and to allow Inbox Monster to do its job, Inbox Monster may receive Personal Data (defined below) for those purposes outlined in its agreements with Users.
 Those agreements between Inbox Monster and its Users, in addition to applicable provisions of this Privacy Policy, govern what Inbox Monster does with User Data.

 The types of User Data (i.e., data collected from visitors to Inbox Monster’s website) we collect for Inbox Monster’s own business purposes, and how it is used or shared depends on the reason(s) why it was collected.
 The purpose, however, is always to facilitate communication with businesses and people who utilize, or may become a future User of, Inbox Monster’s website.
 To that end, Inbox Monster collects the following categories of User Data on this Site: